wechat-miniprogram/glass-easel-devtools/README.md

 The extension `glass-easel-devtools-extension` is a wrapper for both the agent and the panel.
 It acts as an Chrome/Firefox extension.

-1. Run `npm run build` in `glass-easel-devtools-extension` directory to build the extension.
+1. Run `npm run build` in `extension` directory to build the extension.
 1. Then the directory can be loaded as an browser extension.
   * In Chrome, open `chrome://extensions/` and load this extracted extension.
   * In Firefox, open `about:debugging#/runtime/this-firefox` and temporarily load this extension.